Do Cockroaches Make Noise?

 Do Cockroaches Make Noise?
 Overview and Types of Sounds

 When faced with the question, “Do cockroaches make noise?” many might be surprised to learn that these common household pests are indeed capable of producing a variety of sounds.
 While we often associate pests like mice and rats with audible disturbances, cockroaches can also contribute to the cacophony of sounds in an infested home.
-These sounds range from chirping and hissing to buzzing, and each has its own unique set of circumstances under which it is produced.
+These sounds range from chirping to squeaking, and each has its own unique set of circumstances under which it is produced.

 Cockroach Auditory Capabilities and Human Perception